 Freshly ground black pepper, to taste

-2 tablespoons fresh parsley, finely chopped; or chives
+2 tablespoons finely chopped fresh parsley, or chives, for garnish

 Gather the ingredients.

 Place the baby carrots in a medium saucepan.
 Cover with water and add 1 1/2 teaspoons of salt.
 Bring to a boil.

 Reduce heat to medium-low, cover, and continue cooking for about 15 minutes, or until tender but firm.
 Check for doneness after 10 minutes.
 Drain and set aside.

 In a sauté pan, melt the butter over medium-low heat.
 Add the honey and brown sugar and cook, stirring, until the sugar is dissolved.

 Stir in the lemon juice.
 Increase the heat to medium-high.
 Return the reserved carrots to the pan.
 Continue to cook, stirring frequently, until the glaze thickens slightly and coats the carrots.